nfrappart/nfrappart.github.io/_posts/2022-01-20-keep-it-dry-use-modules.markdown

 }
 ```

-You could use `for_each` operator to iterate several time the same module and provision multiple VM with only one module call.
+To complement this DRY approach, you can also use `for_each` operator to iterate several time the same module and provision multiple VM with only one module call.
+For_each requires a map variable as input.

 ```hcl
 # source data for an existing keyvault